 Comparisons Based on Category

-Both Sea-Doo and Jet Ski have their own respective features that set them apart from each other; hence, why it can be complicated if you are to choose between the two.
+Both Sea-Doo and Jet Ski have their own respective features that set them apart from each other; hence, why it can be complicated if you choose between the two.
 For the next part of this article, we’ll review them according to their categories, and we’ll also pick out the model or series we think has more edge over the others.

 Rec-lite jet skis are considered the cheapest vessels in all categories.
 They have the smallest hull and engine and they’re lightweight, which makes them perfect for easy cruising or relaxing at the sea.
 While they may have less power, these PWC are still able to perform tricks because they’re ultra-responsive — giving plenty to play around with for beginner riders.